Poster Night is a fun and rewarding experience for first-time presenters and experienced practitioners alike.

 Posters are a low barrier-to-entry way to present your work and ideas at a major international conference.

-You’ll get to know the community and share your insights with people who are interested in your topic, all while in a relaxed and engaging setting.
+You’ll get to know the community and share your insights with people who are interested in your topic, all in a relaxed and engaging online setting.

-Submit your poster concept before February 16, 2020.
+Submit your poster concept before February 10, 2021.
 If your poster is accepted, we’ll send you a how-to packet on preparing your poster and presentation, and provide technical support in getting set up on the online platform.

 Frequently Asked Questions

 A conference poster session is a sort of science fair for adults.
 Presenters display a poster-form visual that represents a case study, a technique, an idea, or an interesting set of research findings.
 Attendees move from poster to poster and engage with the presenters about the topics that look most interesting to them.
 It’s an easy-going, social way to exchange ideas on a wide range of topics.

 Poster Night will be Wednesday, April 28 from 5:00 – 6:30 pm EDT.